Qcza/bun-template/README.md

 # bun-template
-Template for the bun-based project withE the pug as a template engine.
+Template for the bun-based project with the pug as a template engine.

 ### Tech stack
 - [Bun](https://bun.sh/)